 Abstract: Craft brewing is a large and growing economic sector in Michigan, but the malting industry is held back by lack of a local supply of quality raw grains.
 Wheat beers already comprise an appreciable segment of craft beer production in Michigan and the U.S. Demand for wheat beer products is growing.
 Often grains with the best malting characteristics have the lowest yield potential for farmers, creating a dichotomy between maltsters and farmers.
 The goal of the project is to identify wheat varieties and agronomic production practices that provide acceptable quality to maltsters and high yield potential for farmers.
 Four wheat varieties were selected based on previous grain quality responses and planted in a split plot design with six fertility treatments (3 nitrogen plus 2 potassium).
 Yield, moisture and test weight data was collected at harvest.
-Subsamples were sent to the Center for Craft Food and Beverage Center at Hartwick College for pilot malting and full malt analysis.
+In year 1, subsamples were sent to the Center for Craft Food and Beverage Center at Hartwick College for pilot malting and full malt analysis.
+In year 2, subsamples were sent to the MSU Malting Barley Quality Lab for partial malting quality analysis.

-Materials and Methods: Dave Dyson provided input on fertility treatments with the goal of producing the highest grain yield, while keeping protein content low.
+Materials and Methods: Fertility treatments were designed with the goal of producing the highest grain yield, while keeping protein content low.
 Twelve varieties from the 2019 MSU Wheat Performance Trials were pilot malted by Vince Coonce.
 Data from the pilot malt was used to select four varieties to include in the trial (6771 EXP, Kokosing, W 304 and Dyna-Gro 9362W).
 Small plots (5 foot x 12 foot) were planted at the Saginaw Valley Research and Extension Center near Frankenmuth, MI.
 Plots were planted with an Almaco HD grain drill equipped with a packet planter.
 Plots were arranged in a split plot design with fertilizer rate as the main factor and variety as the sub factor.
 Main factor treatments include 3 nitrogen rates (0, 40, 80 lbs. per acre) plus 2 potassium rates (0, 60 lbs. per acre).
 Sub factor treatments include the 4 varieties selected from the preliminary screen.